Elvis artist Trent Carlini to be honored on King’s birthday

 Plans are coalescing for the last days of Hard Rock Hotel, which shuts down Feb.
 3 and will be closed through November 2020, when it is to reopen as Virgin Hotels Las Vegas.

 The party rolls into Super Bowl Sunday, with Fox Sports Radio host J.T.
 The Brick (legal name John Tournour) broadcasting from the hotel.
 On Feb.
-3, staff, friends and longtime customers are invited to a closing hang at Center Bar and Lucky’s 24/7 — the only two F&B locations open on that day.
+3, staff, friends and longtime customers are invited to a closing hang at Center Bar and Lucky’s 24/7 — the only two food and beverage locations open at the Hard Rock on that day.
 Bosworth said the doors will close, with a “ceremonial locking,” between 4 and 6 p.m. that day.

 Michael’s Got Talent

-Grimm’s soulful spin through “When A Man Loves A Woman” topped young opera star Jackie Evancho to win the finale on Sept.
+Grimm, with his soulful spin through “When a Man Loves a Woman,” topped young opera star Jackie Evancho to win the finale on Sept.
 14, 2010.
 He currently is a recurring headliner at Myron’s Cabaret Jazz with his “Night of Southern Rock ‘n’ Roll” coming up Jan.
 26. Grimm returns to Cab Jazz on Feb.
 18.